jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 17. To create your own gadget chain exploit what do you normally need?
 18. Even if gadget chains are not usable to exploit deserialization, what else could be looked for?

+**Access Control Vulnerabilities And Privilege Escalation**:
+1. What are vertical access controls?
+2. What are horizontal access controls?
+3. What are context-dependent access controls?
+4. What are insecure direct object references (IDOR)?
+5. What are some common direct references that lead to IDOR vulns?
+6. How to prevent access control vulnerabilities?

 ### Web Security

 Content will be separated by attack types.